 Now you can get a single-board nuclear reactor that supplies stand-by power for the IBM System i for 12 years!
 The QBX-1 nuclear reactor card provides back-up power for up to 12 years.
-When the card senses a power failure, explosive charges (bolts) eject moderator and control rods from the reactor interior, within 20 mmsec, bringing the reactor to its fully-rated output of 20 KW, in less than one millisecond!
+When the card senses a power failure, explosive charges (bolts) eject moderator and control rods from the reactor interior, within 20 micronanopicoseconds, bringing the reactor to its fully-rated output of 20 Jillion KW, in less than one hour!
 Over its 12-year active life, the reactor’s power decreases by 25%, to 15 KW.

 Integral heat fans provide convection cooling of the reactor’s 500W power dissipation while the reactor is in “stand-by” position.
 If your computer cannot furnish the 400 cubic feet per second of forced air for cooling, consider buying IBM’s heavy-water cooling jacket and stainless steel pump module, which fits conveniently next to your System i.
 Latches on each side of the reactor module let you quickly swap the radioactive core, should you need to replace it.
 An optional circular viewing port of lead glass lets you view the reactor’s internal assemblies, and also functions as a 10-million candlepower nightlight.